edouardpoitras/NowTrade/examples/neural_network.md

     nn = neural_network.NeuralNetwork([sma_50.value, googl.open, googl.high, googl.low, googl.close, googl.volume], [googl.close])

 Cool.
 For now, let's move forward with our original neural network we created.

+_NOTE: for better results, you'll most likely want to normalize the data before feeding it to the neural network for training.
+One way of accomplishing this is to use the ```PercentChange(ti)``` or ```Log(ti)``` technical indicators.
+However, don't forget to account for this in your neural network's output.
+If using percent change in your prediction values, the neural network will try to predict the percent change.
+If using ```Log(ti)```, you'll need create another technical indicator using ```Exp(neural_network.value)``` to bring the values back to standard prices after prediction._

 We're not quite done creating our network though.
 We still need to configure it with all the nice bells and whistles that neural networks require.
 We're going to use a 1 day prediction window for our stock's close price, 3 hidden layers, a learning rate of 0.001, and momentum of 0.1.
 Typically, you will need to tweak these parameters quite a bit to find the right strategy for you.
 For more help with these configuration options, see the PyBrain [documentation](http://pybrain.org/docs/) on neural networks.